nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 # The Problem
-NebulaStream promises to be able to cope with millions of sources on millions of devices as one of its main selling points.
+NebulaStream aims to handle millions of heterogeneous sources across massively distributed and heterogeneous devices.
 This requires a single node to handle thousands of sources concurrently.

 Currently, each source that is started runs in an individual thread.